ekeih/dynstatus/README.md

 You can use dynstatus in three different ways

 ### Just execute it
 Dynstatus will detect your location and run your plugins once.
+You could use this mode in the hooks of your network management tool to react to changes in your network configuration.
 ```
 user@linux$ dynstatus
 ```